godotengine/godot-docs/tutorials/xr/xr_action_map.rst

 :ref:`XRController3D <class_xrcontroller3d>` for instance has an ``is_button_pressed`` method.

 Actions can be used for both input and output.
-Each action has a type that defines the type of in- or output it can operate on.
+Each action has a type that defines the type of input or output it can operate on.

-The type ``Bool`` is used for discrete input like buttons.
+* The type ``Bool`` is used for discrete input like buttons.
-The type ``Float`` is used for analogue inputs like triggers.
+* The type ``Float`` is used for analogue inputs like triggers.

 These two are special as they are the only ones that are interchangeable.
 OpenXR will handle conversions between ``Bool`` and ``Float`` inputs and actions.
 You can get the value of a ``Float`` type action by calling the method ``get_float`` on your :ref:`XRController3D <class_xrcontroller3d>` node.